hippocampus-web3/ledger-thorchain/README.md

 ## Example

-This repo also includes a simple Vue example for U2F and WebUSB.
+This repo also includes a simple Vue example for WebUSB and WebHID.

 To run it locally